Montenegrin Water Polo Cup

 Montenegrin Water Polo Cup (Montenegrin: Crnogorski vaterpolski kup) is a national water polo cup played in Montenegro.
 It is organized by the Water Polo and Swimming Federation of Montenegro.

 History

 Montenegrin clubs in Yugoslav Cup

 Before Montenegrin independence, clubs from that Republic played in national water polo Yugoslav Cup and Cup of Serbia and Montenegro.
-Most successful was PVK Jadran with three trophies won.
+The most successful of these was PVK Jadran with three trophies won.
 VK Primorac won two Yugoslav cups.

 Below is a list of Yugoslav Cup trophies won by Montenegrin clubs.